cert-orangecyberdefense/datalake2opencti/internal-enrichment/orange-cyberdefense-enrichment/README.md

 - These threat entities will be linked to the `Indicator` entity through a relationship.

 *If `OCD_ENRICH_THREAT_ACTOR_AS_INTRUSION_SET` is `true`, an `Intrusion Set` instead of a `Threat Actor` will be created when a `Threat Actor` threat entity is found on Datalake.
 This is the default as it makes more sense from a STIX and OpenCTI point of view.

+### About sightings

+Not only Datalake, but OpenCTI and the STIX standard all supports the concept of "sightings", but all three of them have their specificities.

+- Datalake sightings
+  - Are linked to a threat/atom
+  - Are positive, negative or neutral
+  - Can have 2 different sightings for the same source/target
+  - Supports multiple "where_sighted_refs" targets
+- OpenCTI sightings
+  - Are linked to an indicator or an observable
+  - Are positive or negative (STIX custom property "x_opencti_negative")
+  - Cannot have 2 different sightings for the same source/target
+  - Does not support multiple "where_sighted_refs" targets
+- STIX sightings
+  - The most basic one, the other two must AT LEAST be compliant with the standard
+  - Has no concept of positive/negative
+  - Supports multiple "where_sighted_refs" targets

+Therefore, what can be seen as multiple positive sightings for a single indicator on Datalake might appear as one sighting with a longer observation period.
+Please also note that currently, only positive sightings are exported to OpenCTI.